A Bit-O History for Parents: Useful background on how we wound up where we are.

 This is not to say that good child-initiated PLAY-based pre-school can't be a good thing.
 An open, free, play filled environment with a teacher who facilitates a child's individual development and exploration of the world can be a very good thing.
 Many early childhood development experts recommend a pre-school that allows child-initiated activities guided by a teacher who focuses on verbal language, social and emotional skills, and the development of thought processes.

 On my son's first day of pre-school, age 4, the teacher noticed his keen interest in the hole punch she'd used.
 She set him up with the puncher and stack of paper with which he proceeded to occupy himself for an hour.
 Mechanical engineering, fine motor skills, hand eye coordination...and one boy punching holes with complete freedom...his boat was floating HIGH.
 I know he loved every second with that hole puncher.
+But the teacher didn't make every child sit with a hole puncher for an hour.
+The other kids were doing their own explorations of the world.
 That's a great teacher (we love you Freya!) and a great environment in which to grow and learn with joy.

 So, we have this child with a brain that is not like ours.
 The wiring is different and the connections between the wires is different.
 It's certainly not an empty receptacle into which information simply needs to be poured.
 It is in fact, a complex and rapidly growing, evolving, and changing network of brain connections and revisions.
 Further, each child's brain is evolving in its own pattern and time frame.
 It seems reasonable to think that the educational needs of such a beastie might be worth some real research.

-That research has been done and more continues to be done.
+Well, that research has been done and more continues to be done.
 But, many of the decisions about how to teach our children continue to be fear based, often political, reactionary and uninformed.
-And you may be surprised to learn that these large policy decisions about what a child should learn at a given age are often made without any input from people with education in early childhood development.
+You may be surprised to learn that these large policy decisions about what a child should learn at a given age are often made without any input from people with education in early childhood development.

 Our brains are developing and changing well into our mid twenties.
 Yet, most school systems in the U.S. only require "early years teachers" (usually 5y/o and under) to have training in early childhood development.
-Our brains continue to evolve in unique and individual ways all thru our school years, yet the ongoing development and brain changes are not taught to our teachers of kids over six.
+I assure you, brain development is not over at age 5!
+A student's brain continues to evolve in unique and individual ways all thru their school years.
+Yet our teachers, may have no training in the ongoing nature of brain development and capacities.
 Isn’t that a bit crazy?

 Ok, what’s the point of all this?